ibm-webmethods-demos/webmethods-msr-wpm-container-demo/README.md

 You'll need to be able to pull the webMethods microservices runtime container from the IBM registry.

-This demo is created for the webMethods 10.15 version -
+NOTE: This demo is created for the webMethods 10.15 version. similar concept applies to the 11.x containers...

-Step 1 - Make sure you have access to the 10.15 MSR container
+Step 1 - Make sure you have access to the MSR 10.15 container
 ------------------------------------------------------------------------

 Containers at https://containers.webmethods.io